Author

 Samuel, Esquire.
 Whiting

 Samuel Esquire Whiting was an eighteenth-century American clergyman and intellectual whose theological writings engaged with emerging concepts of religious liberty and national identity during the Revolutionary era.
 His *Oration on American Independence* exemplifies the intersection of Calvinist theology and political philosophy that characterized ministerial discourse in the early American republic, reflecting the broader Protestant intellectual tradition that informed revolutionary ideology.
-Whiting's contributions to theological thought during this formative period illuminate the complex relationship between religious conviction and civic nationalism in early American culture.
+Whiting's work contributed to the theological justification of American independence by articulating how religious principles aligned with the colonists' political aspirations.

 Works in the Library